Node¶

 IR Node.

-If the graph is provided, the node will be added to the graph.
-Otherwise, user is responsible to call graph.append(node) (or other mutation methods in Graph) to add the node to the graph.
+If graph is provided, the node will be added to the graph.
+Otherwise, the user is responsible for calling graph.append(node) (or other mutation methods in Graph) to add the node to the graph.

-After the node is initialized, it will add itself as a user of the input values.
+After the node is initialized, it will add itself as a user of its input values.

 The output values of the node are created during node initialization and are immutable.
-To change the output values, create a new node and replace the each of the inputs of output.uses() with the new output values by calling replace_input_with() on the using nodes of this node’s outputs.
+To change the output values, create a new node and, for each use of the old outputs (output.uses()), replace the input in the consuming node by calling replace_input_with().
+You can also use the replace_all_uses_with() method to replace all uses of the output values.

 doc_string¶